 Several agencies participate with VCTC in a group Transit Asset Management Plan (TAM Plan), last conducted in 2018.
 This is an inventory of all assets and their condition, as well as an outline of planned capital activities.
 Given how much has changed since the 2018 TAM Plan, this summary provides an overview of key characteristics.
 Most importantly, the future of fleet assets and fueling infrastructure is about to change for all operators with the transition to zero-emissions buses.
 ZEB roll-out (transition) plans are due for all agencies in Ventura County (operating fewer than 100 vehicles in peak service) by July 1, 2023.
-No agency in Ventura County had a completed ZEB roll-out plan published on the California Air Resources Board website by summer 2022, although several agencies are actively studying and planning for the transition.
+Agencies in Ventura County completed ZEB roll-out plans mostly independently, though some worked together to plan for implementation.

-CAT GCTD Ojai Trolley МСТ SVT тот Valley Express vстс Ventura County Fixed- Route O&M With Contractor New (FTA) City shared facility With Contractor City transit facility (FTA) City shared facility (FTA) With Contractor With Contractor With Contractor Demand Response O&M With Contractor With Contractor N/A With Contractor City transit facility (FTA) City shared facility (FTA) With Contractor N/A N/A Transit Centers Camarillo Station (FTA) Serves several owned by others N/A Moorpark Station Simi Valley Station Thousand Oaks Trans.
+CAT GCTD Ojai Trolley мст SVT тот Valley Express vстс Ventura County Fixed- Route O&M With Contractor New (FTA) City shared facility With Contractor City transit facility (FTA) City shared facility (FTA) With Contractor With Contractor With Contractor Demand Response O&M With Contractor With Contractor N/A With Contractor City transit facility (FTA) City shared facility (FTA) With Contractor N/A N/A Transit Centers Camarillo Station (FTA) Serves several owned by others N/A Moorpark Station Simi Valley Station Thousand Oaks Trans.
 Center N/A Serves several owned by others N/A Bus Fleet Owned Owned Owned Owned Owned Owned or Leased Owned (VCTC) Owned or Leased Leased